top of page

 Class Description:

-Lego Simple Machines: Build, Explore and Learn Ages Offered: 1st - 4th Grade and 3rd – 6th.
-Class Description: Lego Simple machines and other building projects that will spark creativity and problem-solving skills: • Make discoveries in math, science, literacy, social studies, design & technology.
-(STEAM) • Use critical thinking and creativity skills. • Build things from the ‘ground up’ and a chance to showcase their talents and inspire their peers. • Focus on creative storytelling. • Discover the world of Circuit Cubes. • Model, build, and draw diagrams of electric circuits. • Learn skills which lead to success and increase self-confidence.
+Using Lego Bricks to building projects that will spark creativity and problem-solving skills Make discoveries in math, science, literacy, social studies, design & technology.
+(STEAM) Use critical thinking and creativity skills.
+Build things from the ‘ground up’ and a chance to showcase their talents and inspire their peers.
+Focus on creative storytelling.
+Learn skills which lead to success and increase self-confidence

 Supply List: